bjeptum/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 **Description (inclusive of the additional elements)**

-This is a web infrastructure with multiple servers(two) that tries to reduce traffic to the primary server by distributing some of the load to the replica server with the aid of a server responsible for balancing the load between the two servers.
+This is a web infrastructure with multiple servers(two) that tries to reduce traffic to the primary server by distributing some of the load to the replica server with the aid of a load balancer server responsible for balancing the load between the two servers.
 The two servers function as a single unit to serve web content and applications.
-It is designed to improve scalability, availability, and performance by distributing the workload across multiple servers, while still providing a unified and seamless user experience.

 **Specifics about this Infrastructure**